open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 it to run an Ansible [playbook](http://docs.ansible.com/ansible/playbooks.html) that applies the configuration to the Instance.

-## Prepare your development environment
+## Prepare Your Development Environment

 In order to get started, you need a OpenStack host to deploy XOS on.